matusnovak/SM2OBJ/README.md

 ## How to compile:

-The binary releases are compiled with MinGW-w64 i686 GCC 4.9.2 I suggest that you use the same compiler.
+The libraries are compiled with MinGW-w64 i686 GCC 4.9.2 and with Visual Studio 2013 I suggest that you use the same compiler.

-Prefer to use Code::Blocks project file `SM2OBJ.cbp`
+Prefer to use Code::Blocks project file `SM2OBJ.cbp` (or Visual Studio project file `SM2OBJ.vcproj`)

 Or, to compile with command line: Include all source files in the `source` and `source/exporter` folders.
-Add compile search path to third party libraries located in `third-party-libs\FragmentFramework\include` and `third-party-libs\zlib\include` No other libraries are needed.
-Only `FragmentFramework.dll` is needed to be linked with the exe file (zlib is already linked in this DLL).

-If you are using Visual Studio, check [FragmentFramework](https://github.com/matusnovak/fragmentframework) repository for the VS 2013 version of the library in: /FragmentFramework/lib/msvc/.
+Add compile search path to dependency libraries (FragmentFramework, pthread, zlib) located in `dependencies/` folder and look for `include` sub-folders and link *.DLL files located in `lib/mingw` (MinGW) or `lib/msvc` (Visual Studio).

 ## ToDo